velartrill/velartrill.github.io/orig/conspirators.md

 "Oh.
 Right.
 That."
 I look away again.

 "You said it happened before?"
-He steps closer, leaving me cornered, touching me softly on the neck as he takes me by the hand.
+He steps closer, leaving me cornered, touching me softly on the neck as he squeezes my hand.
 I can feel my heart pounding; an image filling my mind unbidden of Lena pressing his knee up between my inner thighs and pinning my wrists to the wall — *focus,* you hormonal fucking teenager of a woman. _Sang giun La nai!_

-"I— I, I—" I stammer, trying to meet his gaze and flinching away.
+"I— I, I—" I stammer, trying to meet his gaze again but still flinching away.
 He frowns, squeezing my neck a little, rubbing the tender spot behind my ear with his thumb — *God, why does that feel so good* — and taking another step closer.

 "Hey," he says, his voice full of concern.
 "We don't have to talk about it now, okay?
 Looks like it was something bad, and I don't want to drag you back through that."